- Forehead acne occurs when pores become clogged with dirt, excess oil or dead cells, resulting in bacteria growth.

 - Combine honey and cinnamon in a bowl to form a paste

-- Apply the mixture in a thin layer to the affected area on your forehead
+- Apply the mixture in a thin layer to the affected area of your forehead

 - Leave overnight or for a minimum of 1–2 hours

-- Repeat as often as needed until forehead acne improves
+- Repeat as often as needed until acne improves

 How to Prevent Forehead Acne

-- Wash your face gently twice a day with a cleanser for acne-prone skin.
-Avoid scrubbing as this can aggravate acne.
+- Wash your face twice a day with a gentle cleanser formulated for acne-prone skin; avoid scrubbing as this can aggravate acne

-- Wash your hair often and keep it away from your face.
-If your hair is oily, avoid hairstyles with bangs.
+- Wash hair regularly and keep it away from your face; if hair is oily, avoid hairstyles with bangs.

 - Minimize contact between hair styling products and the skin on your forehead.

-A good daily skincare routine can help prevent forehead acne by removing excess oil and keeping pores clear.
-It doesn’t have to be complicated.
-It can be as simple as cleanse, treat and protect.
+A good daily skin care routine can help prevent forehead acne by removing excess oil and keeping pores clear.

 Other Conditions That May Cause Forehead Breakouts